BrianMMcClain/k8s-secrets-and-sa/README.md

 Secrets
 ---

-- `secret.yaml`: Basic secret to use in the example pods.
+- `secret-base64.yaml`: Basic secret to use in the example pods, where keys and values are all provided in the YAML.
 Username and password are encoded as base64

 pod-secret-as-file.yaml
 ---